philippinespire/2022_PIRE_omics_workshop/preprocessing_README.md

 ## **5. Decontaminate files.
 Execute [`runFQSCRN_6.bash`](https://github.com/philippinespire/pire_fq_gz_processing/blob/main/runFQSCRN_6.bash) (several hours run time)**

 Normally, you would run this on the output from the second trim.
 However, to speed things up for the workshop, you will run this on the fq.gz files created from the second trim in the sample *Salarias fasciatus* directory.
-You can always come back once the second trim completes to see how it went!
+Y

 Try running one node per fq.gz file if possible.
 Here, the number of nodes running simultaneously should **NOT** exceed the number of fq.gz files (ex: 3 r1-r2 fq.gz pairs = 6 nodes max).
   * ***NOTE: you are executing the bash not the sbatch script***